Export Controls Handbook

 Box 3: Evaluating Foreign Clients

-The following questions are meant to assist exporters to evaluate the legitimacy and credibility of foreign customers who wish to acquire export controlled goods or technology.
+The following questions are meant to assist exporters to evaluate the legitimacy and credibility of foreign customers who wish to acquire goods or technology controlled under the Export and Import Permits Act.
 If answers to the following questions raise suspicions about potential foreign customers, exporters should describe the circumstances in their export permit application in the EXCOL field "Overall Description of Goods and End-Use".

 - How well do you know the foreign customer?
 Is it difficult to obtain information about that company or entity?